Do Large Language Models Think Like the Brain? Sentence-Level Evidences from Layer-Wise Embeddings and fMRI: Methodology

 \subsection{Region of Interest (ROI) Extraction}

-We then need to extract the ROIs.
-We employ the language network proposed by ~\cite{fedorenko2010new} as its core analytical framework to investigate neurobiological distinctions between human brains and LLMs in natural language comprehension.
-Widely validated as the neural substrate for representing linguistic knowledge and supporting core language computations - including lexical access, syntactic parsing, and semantic composition~\cite{tuckute2024driving}.
-Following the implementation of the GLM, ROIs will be utilized to systematically extract condition-specific beta values through predefined anatomical atlas masks.
-These beta coefficients quantify the response magnitude of BOLD signals under specific experimental conditions (individual sentence stimuli).
-The detailed functions of each ROI and their significance to human language processing are documented in Appendix §\ref{sec:roi_app} (Table\ref{tab:roi_full}).
+We then extract the ROIs using the language network proposed by~\cite{fedorenko2010new}, which serves as the core analytical framework for our investigation into the neurobiological distinctions between human brains and LLMs during natural language comprehension.
+This network has been widely validated as the neural substrate for representing linguistic knowledge and supporting key language processes \cite{tuckute2024driving}.